-During our period, our senses are heightened and if try to interact as ‘normal’ we can feel overstimulated and annoyed.
+During our period our senses are heightened and if we try to interact as ‘normal’ we understandably feel overwhelmed, overstimulated and annoyed.

 Allowing those heightened senses the opportunity to turn inwards stops the overwhelm straight away.
 Then we can practice being present with our experience.

 As a guided, I try to spend 1 whole day during moontime off the screen.
 2 days if it’s winter!

 Because of our heightened sensitivity, it can also sometimes be overwhelming to go outside the cave!

 Getting food in beforehand and even preparing something like a big veggie casserole to graze on during our bleed can feel so nourishing.

 We then have a choice if we go out or not.
 This choice I personally find very relaxing.

 A box of treats and things just for you during Moontime!

 Suggested things to include are a special journal, coloured pens, paper, clay, or whatever medium you like to work with.
 Personally I love oil pastels, I find them tactile and perfectly malleable for blending and ‘whooshing’ across the page.

 Basically, include anything that encourages your imagination and creative expression if you feel inclined.